-Gu Chun, based in Beijing, is an Associate with ASG, where she provides research and advisory services to clients in the China market.
+Gu Chun, based in Beijing, is a Senior Associate with ASG, where she provides research and advisory services to clients in the China market.
 Prior to joining ASG, she served as a political affairs consultant at the United Nations in the Disarmament and Peace Affairs Branch, Department of General Assembly and Conference Management, helping to coordinate meetings and conducting research on international security issues.

 Previously, Ms. Gu consulted for the World Bank on urban planning and Shanghai’s economic growth.
 Earlier in her career, she served as a consultant with the China Development Bank where she worked on loan lending projects in the Zhoushan Archipelago District.
 In this role, she co-drafted a credit analysis of the “Governance of Five Types of Water” report – a project led by the Zhejiang Provincial Government.